nephio-project/catalog/workloads/oai/README.md

 PackageVariant and PackageVariantSets for deploying OAI RAN are also stored in this folder.

-# Steps to deploy OAI RAN on Nephio
+# Steps to manually deploy OAI RAN on Nephio

+Note: Scripts to automatically deploy OAI RAN on Nephio, will be available here: https://github.com/nephio-project/test-infra/tree/main/e2e/tests/oai

 ## Step 0: Prerequisite